apanoush/txt2mp3/README.md

 # txt2mp3

-little script to convert a `text` file with song titles on each lines to a playlist of the corresponding `mp3s`
+little script to convert a `text` file with song titles on each line to a folder with the corresponding `mp3s`

 ## usage